Restaurant delivery drivers

 Vonnie WilliamsAuthor

 In our study of off-premise dining behaviors, 13% of guests reported ordering more delivery.
-10% of guests said they order delivery significantly more than during pre-COVID times.
+10% of guests said they ordered food delivery significantly more than during pre-COVID times.
 According to another study, 60% of Americans order delivery at least once a week.

 If you’re asking yourself “What should I know before hiring delivery drivers?” read on to discover all the answers to this question.
 We will dive into how to hire delivery drivers, whether or not a third-party delivery service is best, and more.